 For an indoor overnight stay or sleepover with reference to the Program Guide Lines:

 - An overnight stay or sleepover must be held indoors and is when a Unit extends their program activity overnight, making use of an indoor Guide approved venues.
+If any part of the overnight stay or sleepover takes places outdoors then this is classed as an outdoor camp.
+The Leader in charge of this activity must have the relevant camping module.

 - A qualified Leader must be in attendance at all times and prior notification of the activity must be given to the District Manager.